 This board has 16 general purpose input/output’s among 14 multiplexed with analog input.
 Click on the GPIO/ADC link on the menu bar to access GPIO configuration page.
 The GPIOs can be turned on/off by clicking on the Toggle GPIO button next to the corresponding GPIO.

 Individual GPIO can be configured in three modes.

 3. Analog Input

 In the above image, firmware version is displayed as 00000001, default device ID 00000000, default User name and Password as ‘admin’.
-The user can change and save the Device ID, User name and Password as explained in command set (Page No.23) or changing the appropriate field on this page and clicking on the save button on right side.
+The user can change and save the Device ID, User name and Password as explained in command set or changing the appropriate field on this page and clicking on the save button on right side.
 The User name and Password can be reset to factory defaults via Factory Reset explained elsewhere in this document.
 The Basic Network Settings Shows the Device MAC address, Host Name and IP Address.
 The default host name and IP Address can also be changed according to the user wish.
 After saving changes the board will reboot with the new network settings.
 WiFi Setting can’t be changed from here.